luke-c-sargent/bento-local/README.md

 #                                      #
 ########################################

-DATE=01/01/2022
+COMPOSE_HTTP_TIMEOUT=200
+# set docker timeout

+DATE=01/01/2023
 # Defines the current date (used for files container)

 BUILD_MODE=dev
 # Defines the build type used when building the project.
-Available options are:  build, dev
+Available options are:  demo, build, dev

 FRONTEND_SOURCE_FOLDER=bento-frontend
 # Set to your local copy of the frontend code - the default value for this is "bento-frontend".
 NOTE: this folder MUST be located within the folder specific to the project you are building